mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/webhook-api.md

 ### 3.1 Using the API to Create and Update a Webhook Endpoint

-The following procedure will create a webhook endpoint and update the webhook endpoint.
+The following procedure will create a webhook endpoint and update the webhook endpoint:

 1. Set up your authentication PAT.